 On the one hand, copyright law provides an exclusive bundle of rights to creators, owners and distributors of copyright-protected materials, and on the other hand, these rights are limited in time and scope.

-For example, an author of a book in Canada automatically has copyright protection for their entire life plus 50 years after their death.
+For example, an author of a book in Canada automatically has copyright protection for their entire life plus 70 years after their death.
 During this time, the author and their heirs have exclusive rights such as the right to publish the book, translate it, and make an adaptation of it into a screenplay or movie.
-Fifty years after the author’s death, all rights expire and the work is said to be in the public domain.
+Seventy years after the author's death, all rights expire and the work is said to be in the public domain.
 At that time, anyone may freely use the work, adapt it, et cetera, without obtaining any permissions or paying any royalties.

 Scope of Rights

 Although inherent in each country’s copyright laws, the balance is also set out in the leading international copyright instrument, the Berne Convention.
 Under the Berne Convention, authors and owners of copyright-protected works have certain exclusive rights regarding reproduction.
 All Berne Convention countries must provide these rights for at least 50 years after the author’s death.
-Many countries such as the U.S. go further and provide the rights for 70 years after the author’s death.
+Many countries such as the U.S. and Canada go further and provide the rights for 70 years after the author’s death.

 In terms of exceptions for libraries and other consumers of copyright-protected materials, the Berne Convention permits each member country to provide exceptions in certain special cases as long as they meet both requirements of the following test.
 Exceptions can't: